pedromussi1/PernTodo/README.md

   <kbd><img src="https://i.imgur.com/6yWAVK2.png" alt="AddingItem"></kbd>
 </p>

 <p>The user can write the name of a new item they want to add to the list and click on "add" to add that item.
+In this example I chose to add "Need to buy groceries" to the list.
 You can see on the second image below that the item has been added to the list.</p>

 <p align="center">
   <kbd><img src="https://i.imgur.com/EffXnKy.png" alt="AddingItem1"></kbd>